 - Cost: Free

-- Food nearby: Street food is a serious business in Insadong so look out for corn cookies, dumplings and the legendary King’s dessert (16 000 strands of honey wrapped around an almond, chocolate or peanut center).
+- Food nearby: Street food in South Korea is a serious business in Insadong so look out for corn cookies, dumplings and the legendary King’s dessert (16 000 strands of honey wrapped around an almond, chocolate or peanut center).
 Yum!

 Insadong is full of some of the most interesting places to visit in Seoul.
 The Kyung-in Museum of Fine Arts hosts excellent collections of traditional Korean (and Japanese) craftsmanship.
 Also worth a visit is the Beautiful Tea Museum.